shorsher/developer-challenge/README.md

 # Frontend Challenge
 Build a frontend to interact with the Kaleido blockchain backend.
-You have 2 options (see
+[You have 2 options](https://github.com/kaleido-io/frontend-challenge/blob/master/README.md#building-your-application)

 This repository will generate the Consortium, Environments, and Nodes required for this challenge.
 Just follow these steps.
 ## Setting Up The Blockchain